Location independence, defined as the the freedom to live and work from anywhere, is without any doubt the Holy Grail of

 In order to succeed, it is important to budget wisely for an entire year of accommodation, food and travel (500 to 2000 USD per month depending on the country) and no, there’s no shame in moving to a cheaper country in order to save money (and in case you want to take something big with you, try out an oversea shipping service such as Shiply).

-Yes, there are many sacrifices that you’ll have to make during your first year and sometimes it’s going to be very hard to say no to the temptation of blowing your monthly budget in a epic yacht weekend in Croatia but remember: delayed gratification is the best and you really don’t want to end up broke and scrubbing toilets do you?
+Yes, there are many sacrifices that you’ll have to make during your first year and sometimes it’s going to be very hard to say no to the temptation of blowing your monthly budget on an epic yacht weekend in Croatia but remember: delayed gratification is the best and you really don’t want to end up broke, do you?
 Do you?

 PS.
 Don’t be discouraged if you don’t break even a couple of months.
 It happens!

 Step four is all about making sure that you will actually have the free time to enjoy being location-independent.
 My best recommendation is to focus on building a sustainable business model in which your income exponentially grows along with your free time.
 In other words?
 Passive income.

-Ideally, 12 months is the make it or break it period for any type of business and if you’re not financially successful after one year, chances are that you won’t be afterwards.
+Ideally, 12 months is the make it or break it period for any type of business and if you’re not financially successful after one year, chances are that you won’t be afterward.
 For every inspirational story (such as Johnny Ward who built a 1 million USD business) you will find thousands of online entrepreneurs who were simply not good enough to build a sustainable lifestyle.

-There are many ways in which you can build a consistent flux of passive income (but more on that on a future article) and my favorite strategy is to create win-win situations with local businesses (read more in this interview I did in Adventures Around Asia) since you’ll be helping the local economies and creating new jobs.
+There are many ways in which you can build a consistent flux of passive income (but more on that in a future article) and my favorite strategy is to create win-win situations with local businesses (read more in this interview I did in Adventures Around Asia) since you’ll be helping the local economies and creating new jobs.

 Don’t work for the money, let the money work for you.